drasbaek/data-augmentation-for-alzheimer-classification/README.md

 <br/><br/>

 ## Discussion <a name="discuss"></a>
 The results indicate the effectiveness of different data augmentation techniques for detecting Alzheimer's disease.
-The most impactful augmentation method was increasing brightness in the images, which resulted in an F1-Score of 0.98.
+The most impactful augmentation method was increasing brightness in the images, which resulted in an **F1-Score of 0.98**.
 This F1-Score was four percentage points higher than the baseline without any augmentation.
 This finding aligns with previous research that identified increased brightness as the most effective data augmentation type for 3D tumor detection (Cirillo et al., 2021). <br>

 Additionally, increased zoom and rotation also proved to be beneficial augmentations, achieving F1-Scores of 0.97 and 0.96, respectively. <br>

 However, the shearing augmentation significantly worsened Alzheimer's detection, resulting in F1-Scores below the baseline.
-Despite this drawback, shearing was the only augmentation technique that improved the recall for the Moderate Demented class, which was the least represented class in the dataset.
+Despite this drawback, shearing was the only augmentation technique that improved the recall for the *Moderate Demented* class, which was the least represented class in the dataset.
 Thus, while shearing may not perform well in detecting milder forms of Alzheimer's, it could be considered valuable for accurately identifying moderate Alzheimer's cases.

 Still a few limitations to this project should be mentioned:
 * It only tests on a narrow scope of images with extremely unbalanced classes.